PlaidCloud/website/content/en/docs/concepts/architecture/controller.md

 ## Design

-As a tenet of its design, Kubernetes uses lots of controllers that each manage a particular aspect of cluster state.
+As a tenet of its design, PlaidCloud uses lots of controllers that each manage a particular aspect of cluster state.
 Most commonly, a particular control loop (controller) uses one kind of resource as its desired state, and has a different kind of resource that it manages to make that desired state happen.
 For example,